Dirac branch-cut modes with relativistic transport

 In Fig.~\ref{fig:2D_Dirac}\textbf{c}, we show the distribution of $\theta(\mathbf{r}) = \mathrm{arg}[m(\mathbf{r})]$ for $m(\mathbf{r}) = (z-3)^{1/2}(z+3)^{1/2}$.
 The cut is chosen to be a sinusoidal curve connecting the branch points at $z = \pm 3$, and the phase discontinuity is $\Delta \theta = \pi$.
 Since $|m| \rightarrow \infty$ as $|\mathbf{r}|\rightarrow \infty$, there are no free solutions, only bound states.
-We solve for these numerically using the finite element method (FEM) (see Methods), based on both the phase and amplitude of mass distributions.
-The obtained spectrum is shown in Fig.~\ref{fig:2D_Dirac}\textbf{d}, with discrete energies extending to $E \rightarrow \pm \infty$.
+We solve for these numerically using the finite element method (FEM) (see Methods and Supplementary Information, Sec.~S2).
+The spectrum consists of discrete energies extending to $E \rightarrow \pm \infty$, as shown in Fig.~\ref{fig:2D_Dirac}\textbf{d}.
 As the branch function has a phase winding of $2 \pi$ upon encircling both branch points, the index theorem for the Jackiw--Rossi model predicts a mode at $E = 0$ \cite{Jackiw1981, Weinberg1981}, consistent with our obtained spectrum; in other words, the Jackiw--Rossi state is one of the DBC modes.
-However, all the DBC modes are strongly bound to the cut, with similar confinement lengths; two of them, the zero mode and the order-4 mode, are plotted in Fig.~\ref{fig:2D_Dirac}\textbf{e}.
-The slightly larger decay lengths near the ends of order-4 mode are due to locally minimum amplitude of branch function.
+However, all the DBC modes are strongly bound to the cut.
+Two of them, the zero mode and the order-4 mode, are plotted in Fig.~\ref{fig:2D_Dirac}\textbf{e}.